microsoft/napajs/examples/tutorial/estimate-pi-in-parrallel/README.md

 3. run "node estimate-pi-in-parrallel.js"

 ## Program output
-The below table shows the result of Monte Carlo with 4,000,000 points evaluted by a napa zone with 4 worker initialized.
-The execution latency varies for differnt  # of batches the points was splited.
-The latency of the first 3 executions reduced significantly along with the increasement # of batches (1 -> 2 -> 4), while the last 2 executions shows close latency because only 4 workers are available for 4 / 8 batches.
+The below table shows the result of Monte Carlo with 4,000,000 points evaluated by a napa zone with 4 workers.
+The 4,000,000 points is divided into different number of batches for each iteration.
+For those iterations (1-batch, 2-batch, and 4-batch) whose batch number is less than the worker number, execution latency is proportional to the number of batches.
+Meanwhile, the 8-batch iteration cannot scale linearly due to insufficient free worker, which is expected.
 ```
         # of points     # of batches    # of workers    latency in MS   estimated π     deviation
         ---------------------------------------------------------------------------------------